High Altitude Vacuum Testing of Electrical Connectors and Components

 2. A custom design vacuum chamber Lid which allows for flexible electronic connector changes enabling fast and reliable high altitude electronic equipment testing.

 Our clients prefer to work with us because we are Experts in Vacuum Science and Technology.
-You should check out some of our other items we carry; click on the links below.
+Check out some of our other items we carry that you can combine/integrate with your systems or projects.

-Liquid and Gas Vacuum Feedthroughs
+USB Vacuum Feedthroughs